emilyhm/story-gear-ecom-phase3/README.md

 ## Running the tests
 Go to the root of the project, and run ‘npm test’ in your terminal.
 This will run the available tests for this project.

+## Database
+MySql is used as a database server in order to display the products available on the Story Gear website.
+The code used to create the tables and insert the values can be found under the 'dB schema' directory.
+Copy the information and paste it into MySql Workbench.
+More information, including how to download Workbench can be found here: https://www.mysql.com/products/workbench/